w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of form controls that share the same purpose, such as those collecting personal information, payment methods, and consent to legal conditions.
 Explain that grouping them is essential for some people to understand and fill in such forms and is useful for all users.
 Discuss several ways to group those controls both visually and programmatically, such as using proximity relations or putting each of the groups on a dedicated step of the process.
 Explain that designing the grouping relations and defining how they look like is a designers' responsibility, whereas coding those relations is a developers' responsibility.
+* Show examples of long data lists and grids, such as to select a country.
+Explain that it takes a lot of time for keyboard users to go one by one using the arrow keys to select their desired option.
+Present mechanisms to filter  information so that it appears in smaller pieces, such as pseudo-search functionality that allows users to type the first letters of their desired choice.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Students group related information in a form that asks for information to open a bank account.
 Assess how students build groups of related information, such as those collecting personal information, payment methods, and consent to legal conditions, and how students provide ways for users to identify each of the groups.
+* Practical &mdash; Present students with a long list of items and ask them to define ways to split the list into smaller subsets.
+Assess how students use different strategies to group  long sets of data into smaller subsets.

 {% include excol.html type="end" %}